 As technology continues to evolve, so too does the way we write and analyze code.
 One exciting development in recent years has been the use of generative artificial intelligence (generative AI) for code generation and code analysis.
 These advancements have the potential to make software development faster, more efficient, and more accurate.
-In this blog post, we’ll take a look at how Salesforce AI Research is powering Einstein GPT for developers and discuss how its advancements will change the landscape of software development with Salesforce.
+In this blog post, we’ll take a look at how Salesforce AI Research is powering Einstein for developers and discuss how its advancements will change the landscape of software development with Salesforce.

 Generative AI for code (Apex)